 Health information.
 If you contact the Society seeking cancer information, request support from the Society, or attend a Society event, then we may ask for limited health information such as your relationship to cancer, type of cancer, date of diagnosis, stage, current treatment(s), and date of treatment(s).
-We use this information to help us better serve you and your community.
+We use this information to help us better serve you and to match you with appropriate cancer resources and support services.
 We treat this information as confidential.

 Financial information.
 If you make a donation to the Society, then we may ask for financial information such as a credit card number or financial account numbers.
 This information allows us to process your donation.
 We consider this information confidential.

 Research information.
 If you inquire about (or enroll in) a Society research study, then we may collect information from you related to the study or studies.
 Research participant data is maintained in a secure, restricted environment and can only be accessed for research purposes.
 We treat this information as confidential.

 Other information.
 Depending on the reason for your communication with the Society, we may collect other personal information from you.
 For example, if you seek assistance with obtaining health insurance, then we may ask for your insurance information.
 Or, if you contact the Society to donate your automobile under our Cars For a Cure® program, then we may ask for your vehicle’s identification number.
 We consider this information private and limit its access, use, and disclosure to those parties who are related to the program or service.

 Personal Information on Minors.
 The Society does not intentionally collect personal information from children under the age of thirteen (13).
 The Society will delete any personal information collected that we later determine to be from an individual younger than the age of thirteen (13) if written parental consent has not been obtained.